Fifteen of the most intimidating UFC fighters on the planet

 A former middleweight, over the years Alistair has been able to add some serious additional muscle.
 Eventually settling at heavyweight where he saw his most prolific success.
 In a division where at one point he would go on a twelve fight win streak, looking for a time unbeatable.

-None the less, he has been one of the most successful fighters on the planet.
-And even with his suspension from competition is regarded as one of the best to have ever competed.
+Nonetheless, he has been one of the most successful fighters on the planet.
+And even with his suspension from the competition is regarded as one of the best to have ever competed.
 Just a pity the facade had to come crashing down like it did, forever soiling his amazing legacy.

 Another “monster” in the sport of mixed martial arts, was the two-time NJCAA All-American, WWE wrestling superstar Brock Lesnar.
 Lesnar who was one of the biggest names in professional wrestling decided in 2006 to turn his attention to the sport of mixed martial arts.

 Known for his massive size and freakish athleticism had never competed in MMA.
 But with his notoriety and sheer presence with just one fight was quickly able to make is way to the UFC.
 Really the only promotion on the planet capable of maximising the WWE superstars potential.